 Search For the Seven Ears of Covent Garden

-Ok, hear me out here it’s fun honestly, the kids will love it.
+Ok, hear me out here it’s fun honestly, and if you are traveling with kids in London, they will love it.
 Yes, there are seven ears stuck to various buildings around Covent Garden.

 For a reason never explained Tim Fishlock made casts from his own prosthetics and stuck them on buildings.
 Maybe it was a literal play on the walls have ears, who knows?